WAGO/edge-pc-wifi-card/README.md

 ---
 ### 📺 Additional Video

-Here are three additional video that can be shared or promoted within the documentation, README, or presentation:
+Here are an additional video that can be shared or promoted within the documentation, README, or presentation:

 * https://youtu.be/5aUulYFRRFo